FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 # Adding an Environment variable

 Why do we need to add an environment variable?
-In this guide, we will build a speech-driven chatbot that involves integrating the Chat-GPT AI model, for that we need openAi’s API key, right?
+In this guide, we will build a speech-driven chatbot that involves integrating the Chat-GPT AI model.
+For this we need openAi’s API key.
 An API key is a form of private data that needs to be protected from being exposed.
-That is why we need the environment variables, it provides a secure way to store and access the API key without revealing it directly in the flow, for a more detailed guide refer to [Using Environment Variables in Node-RED • FlowFuse.](https://flowfuse.com/blog/2023/01/environment-variables-in-node-red/)
+That is why we need the environment variables.
+It provides a secure way to store and access the API key without revealing it directly in the flow.
+For more details see [Using Environment Variables in Node-RED](https://flowfuse.com/blog/2023/01/environment-variables-in-node-red/)

 1. Navigate to the instance's setting and then go to the environment section.